 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read more about Our Approach here.
 The following is the outline plan for this ambitious desert Iran Expedition Handbook which is available on request or upon application to join the team.

-All teammates fly into Tehran to arrive on or before 1000hrs on (4th November).
+All teammates fly into Tehran to arrive by 1200hrs on 11 November.
 Teammates will make their own arrangements to get to a local hotel (local transport connections are excellent) where the Secret Compass leader will await.
-The expedition officially begins at the hotel this morning with an introductory briefing, followed by an organised tour of Tehran.
+The expedition officially begins at the hotel with an introductory briefing, followed by an organised tour of Tehran.
 Dinner and overnight at the hotel in readiness for an internal flight (organised by Secret Compass and included in cost) to Birjand.
-In Berjand, the team will meet the excellent local support team and will pack and prepare to commence the desert traverse the following day.
+In Birjand, the team will meet the excellent local support team and will pack and prepare to commence the desert traverse the following day.

 Days three to ten of this epic desert expedition involve trekking across the Lut.
 You’ll be dropped off at the trailhead then let loose on the desert.
 This route encompasses many striking desert features as outlined in the Why Go section above.
 The team’s first obstacles are massive sand dunes rising over 200m high.
 Progress will be slow as the terrain is arduous, the heat oppressive.
 Moving east, you’ll pass through the Eye of the Lut evaporated lake and the meteorite valley.
 Then it’s on to flatter ground, crossing salt plains and encircling star dunes.